Ellin/landing-page/README.md

-In this project, I make a landing page using flexbox.
+In this project, I make a landing page using a design image as reference.

 Assignment from The Odin Project - Foundations Course.